screenshotbot/screenshotbot-oss/README.md

 and we'll automatically pull in an Common Lisp dependencies with Quicklisp.

+*Update March 2022: We now require ImageMagick 7.1 to be installed.
+Screenshotbot uses the native libraries instead of the imagemagick command line.
+See the Dockerfile for how you can install it from source, it can be a bit tricky to get right.*

 ### Launch

 Once you've picked your implementation, you can use the implementation